 Traumatic brain injury is a spectrum in which the magnitude and degree of symptomatic injury can vary between the type, location, force, and speed of the blow to the head.

-During mild TBI, a person may experience symptoms such as headaches, dizziness, vertigo, and lightheaded .
-These symptoms may not be life threatening, nevertheless, a concussion warrants a visit to the emergency room in order to get the proper tests and scans done, to ensure that the brain is structurally, hemodynamically, and cognitively in tack.
+During mild TBI, a person may experience symptoms such as headaches, dizziness, vertigo, and lightheadedness .
+These symptoms may not be life threatening, nevertheless, a concussion warrants a visit to the emergency room in order to get the proper tests and scans done, to ensure that the brain is structurally, hemodynamically, and cognitively intact.